franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 other_widget.extend(garnishes);
 ```

+A serializable `Garnishes` would make it easy
+to make ratatui applications themeable.
+Regrettably I could not make `Garnishes` serializable with serde
+as the `Title` garnishes are a wrapper around
+`ratatui::text::Line` which doesn't implement `Serialize` and
+`Deserialize`.

 <div align="center"><img src="garnish_saffron.png" alt="Saffron"  width="100" />

-## Demo time!
+## Recipes

 </div>

-Here are some examples with screenshots of what you can do with ratatui-garnish,
+Here are some examples with screenshots of what you can do with ratatui-garnish.
-it.

-### It's hot, give me some Shade

-Examples with shadow.
+I haven't included the code for the widgets, just the `Vec<Garnish>` used
+to generate the screenshot.

+## Compositions compared

+In this article we looked at three way to compose to types of
+structs (A and B) in Rust,

+1. Include struct B in struct A. (Style & Block in ratatui Widgets)
+2. Include struct A in struct B. (Traditional decorator pattern)
+3. Include struct A and B in struct C. (ratatui-garnish)

 <div align="center"><img src="garnish_lemon.png" alt="Lemon curl"  width="150"/>